 - in the search results, affecting the website position

-- in address bar or a website, and though it doesn’t make any significant difference here, you can’t but agree that seeing a messy long link is off putting.
+- in the address bar or a website, and though it doesn’t make any significant difference here, you can’t but agree that seeing a messy long link is off-putting.

 - in text, when a certain page is referenced

-Taking into account URL significance, I would advise you to take a hard close look at links of your website and make a use of some of the following advices:
+Taking into account URL significance, I would advise you to take a hard close look at links of your website and make use of some of the following advice:

 - Short and sweet.
 It is especially relevant to online shop, since there can be numerous categories and subcategories of produce.
 Make them as short and precise as possible to make links looks neat.